John Brinckman: Biography

-He was the second of nine children born to Caspar Christoph Michael Brinckmann (1786-1824), a sea captain, and his wife, Anna née Ruth (1794-1870), daughter of the Port Commander in Göteborg.
+He was the second of nine children born to Caspar Christoph Michael Brinckmann (1786–1824), a sea captain, and his wife, Anna née Ruth (1794–1870), daughter of the Port Commander in Gothenburg.
 His father drowned in a shipwreck off Jutland when he was only ten.
 His education began in a private "Winkelschule", where one of his aunts was his teacher.
 In 1824, he entered the Große Stadtschule Rostock, from which he graduated ten years later.

 Beginning in 1834, he was a student at the University of Rostock.
 In 1838, he served three months in prison for attempting to create an Anti-monarchist organization..
 He requested and received a pardon from Grand Duke Paul Friedrich, but was unable to complete his studies and decided to go to the United States.
 He settled in New York City; remaining there until 1841.
 After surviving a case of yellow fever, he returned to Germany.

 On the advice of his doctor, he went to live with his college friend, Gustav Lierow, a pastor in Lohmen.
 While staying in the rectory, Gustav and his brother, Ludwig, who was a clerk at Dobbertin Abbey, helped him seek employment.
 During his search, he met Elise Burmeister, the daughter of a doctor in Goldberg, who worked as a teacher there and would later become his wife.

 From 1842 to 1844, he worked as a tutor for a noble family near Neukalen, but was displeased with the way he was treated; especially by the wife of the Chamberlain, who was apparently domineering and arrogant.
 After consulting with the manager of the Abbey, Carl Peter Johann von Le Fort, he was able to procure a position as a tutor for Le Fort's children.
 His situation there was satisfactory, and he was closer to Elise than before.
 They were married in 1846.